The RACE model for ChatGPT: how to write better prompts with structure

 3. HR & employer branding

-"You are social media manager.
-Come up with 5 caption ideas for a flower store.
-Instagram, tone: fresh and playful."
+“You're a social media manager.
+Come up with 5 caption ideas for a flower shop.
+Instagram, tone: fresh and playful.”

 5. Sales

-"You are sales coach.
-Create a cold DM script for LinkedIn, target audience: SME business owners in construction sector."
+"You are a sales coach.
+Create a cold DM script for LinkedIn, target audience: SME business owners in the construction sector."

 6. Consultancy